hjk92g/ProxyDR/README.md

 One may download CIFAR-100 dataset from https://www.cs.toronto.edu/~kriz/cifar.html (CIFAR-100 python version).

 ### NABirds
 One can download NABirds dataset from https://dl.allaboutbirds.org/nabirds.
-You can resize ........
 You need to change path names in `nabirds_cls.csv`, `nabirds_cls2.csv`, and `nabirds_info.csv` such that images are located in the written path (you will only need to change "DATA_init" to the corresponding folder name in each line).
+You need to run `Prepare_NABirds.ipynb` after properly changing the `config.json` file as explained in the train section.

 ## Train
-Before training, in the `config.json` file, you need to put where the "plankton_data" folder is located (`DATA_init`) and where this repogistory (Inspecting_Hierarchies_ML) is located (`FOLDER_init`).
+Before training, in the `config.json` file, you need to put where the "plankton_data" and "nabirds" folders are located (`DATA_init`) and where this repogistory (Inspecting_Hierarchies_ML) is located (`FOLDER_init`).

 For training of plankton datasets, run `python train.py --GPU [GPU_NUMBER(S)] --dataset [DATASET_NAME] --method [METHODNAME] --distance [DISTANCE] --size_inform --use_val --seed [SEED_NUMBER] --[TRAINING_OPTION]`.